 The only required configuration field for each data source is the URL to pmproxy.
-In most cases, the default setting of http://localhost:44322 can be used.
+In most cases the default URL http://localhost:44322 can be used.
 All other fields can be left to their default values.

-Note: Make sure the URL text box actually contains a value (font color should be white) and not the placeholder value (light grey text).
+Note: Make sure the URL text box actually contains a value (font color should be white) and you're not looking at the placeholder value (light grey text).